 - 1 cooked ham bone (meaty preferred)

 - 1 cup left over ham, finely chopped if your bone has been picked pretty clean

 - 4 cups water

-- freshly ground salt and pepper to taste
+- 1 pinch freshly ground salt and pepper to taste

 - Combine the ham bone, ham, water, stock and vegetables in your soup pot and bring to a boil over medium heat, and then reduce to simmer for 40 minutes.
 If there is meat still on the bone, it should be easily removed by this point.
 Shred and put it in your soup.

-- Add the potatoes, bring back to the boil, then reduce again to simmer for another 15 minutes or until the potatoes are tender.
+- Peel and cut potatoes (or sweede/turnip) into small cubes bring back to the boil, then reduce again to simmer for another 15 minutes or until tender.

-- Take some liquid from the pot and mix with the flour to thicken.
-You can adjust the thickness of the soup by the amount of the flour mixture you add.
+- Take some liquid from the pot and mix with the flour or xantham gum to thicken.
+You can adjust the thickness of the soup by the amount of the thickening mixture you add.
 If it gets too thick, simply add more liquid.